buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 URL2： http://ieg.ifs.tuwien.ac.at/projects/pdf2table/

 ### [Zanran](https://pdf.zanran.com/extract-table-from-pdf):
+Many report types – financial reports, analysts reports, scientific reports – exist as PDFs (i.e. unstructured data).
+And they often have valuable data in tables.
+The Zanran ‘Scaffolder’ software helps you get those tables out automatically – into Excel, XML or HTML.

 ### [TableBank](https://github.com/doc-analysis/TableBank)
 TableBank is a new image-based table detection and recognition dataset built with novel weak supervision from Word and Latex documents on the internet, contains 417K high-quality labeled tables